Veloxium/bresenham/README.md

 - `x2`: x-coordinate of the ending point
 - `y2`: y-coordinate of the ending point

-The function returns an array of objects, where each object represents a point on the line with properties `p`, `x`, and `y`.
+The function returns an array of objects, thats represents a point on the line with properties `p`, `x`, and `y`.

 ## Contributing